 Step 1 - Turn Off Water Supply

 If the irrigation system for your lawn will be connected to the main water supply pipe, turn off the main water valve that is located at the water meter.
-If you have a dedicated isolation about installed for your sprinkler system, shut off the water by closing that valve.
+If you have dedicated isolation installed for your sprinkler system, shut off the water by closing that valve.

 Step 2 - Clean and Prepare Connection Fittings